Indiana Social Work Masters (MSW) Programs

 Indiana’s academic institutions help individuals transform their passion for social work into rewarding careers.

-Their MSW studies enable researchers to acquire advanced knowledge, skills, values, and license for micro-and macro-level work in the community.
+Their MSW studies enable researchers to acquire advanced knowledge, skills, values, and licenses for community micro-and macro-level work.

 Those who graduate from Indiana help promote social and economic justice, shape and develop economic policies, and build healthy communities and organizations.